greg-raven/Uncommon-Sense/_posts/2013-01-17-at-your-feet-or-at-your-throat.md

 ---
-title: 'At your feet or at your throat'
+title: "At your feet or at your throat"
 layout: post
 categories:
 - demagogues